 - Wash the garment in the wool or gentle cycle, and make sure the water temperature is cool.

-- Select the slowest speed for the final spin cycle, so you can minimise stretching of the fabric.
+- Select the slowest speed for the final spin cycle, so you can minimize stretching of the fabric.

 - Once it is washed, air-dry the garment (do not wring it) by placing it on a soft, dry towel, under indirect sunlight.

-Wool garments, when handled with care, can become an investment that lasts for years.
+Wool garments last for years if handled with care.
 For woolen clothes to retain their soft, fluffy shape, it's important to treat them as gently as possible.

 - Avoid the temptation to wring your woolen garments or use a fast spin cycle when machine-washing them.